-This 1 day interactive course provides a practical introduction to QGIS; a free, open-source Geographic Information System.
+This one-day online course provides a practical introduction to QGIS: a free, open-source Geographic Information System.
 You will learn the principles underpinning vector-based geographic data analysis and learn to undertake tasks such as sourcing, loading and interrogating data; creating professional map outputs, preparing geographic data sets and undertaking spatial analysis.
 Short lectures will be interspersed with hands-on practical exercises with plenty of opportunity to work with your own data and seek advice regarding your own projects.

 Who teaches the programme?

-Rachel Oldroyd is a quantitative geographer based in the Leeds Institute for Data Analytics at the University of Leeds.
-She teaches GIS at both Undergraduate and Postgraduate level within the School of Geography and has over 10 years’ experience working with GIS.
+Rachel Oldroyd is a Teaching Fellow and quantitative geographer based in the Leeds Institute for Data Analytics at the University of Leeds.
+She teaches GIS at both Undergraduate and Postgraduate level within the School of Geography and has over 12 years’ experience working with GIS.
 Rachel has a background in Computer Science and Geomatics and her research interests include: spatial data analytics for food safety, applied GIS and web-based mapping.

 Is this course for me?